taijusanagi/filecoin-hackathon/README.md

 ### Previous Project

-Community Storage is extended from PODP, which is my winning project in Hack FEVM.
+Community Storage is extended from NFT Storage Bounty, which is my winning project in Hack FEVM.
 It re-uses the frontend component, but smart contracts and business logic are newly implemented.